StarodubtsevN/Digital_clock/README.md

-This is my first pet project: a digital clock
+This is my pet project: a digital clock